12. Flip and Rotate images

 return output_array

-def get_imgarr_rotate_90(imgarray):
+def get_img_arr_rotate_90(img_array):

 # 20,15,10,5,0;;21,16,11,6,1...

-row0 = [imgarray[x] for x in range(20, -1, -5)]
+row0 = [img_array[x] for x in range(20, -1, -5)]

-row1 = [imgarray[x] for x in range(21, -1, -5)]
+row1 = [img_array[x] for x in range(21, -1, -5)]

-row2 = [imgarray[x] for x in range(22, -1, -5)]
+row2 = [img_array[x] for x in range(22, -1, -5)]

-row3 = [imgarray[x] for x in range(23, -1, -5)]
+row3 = [img_array[x] for x in range(23, -1, -5)]

-row4 = [imgarray[x] for x in range(24, -1, -5)]
+row4 = [img_array[x] for x in range(24, -1, -5)]

 output_array = row0 + row1 + row2 + row3 + row4